-- 1. Introduction to Early Church History

-- 2. Apostles and 'Apostolic Fathers'

-- 3. Challengers and champions: heresies in the first centuries

-- 4. Christian life: 2nd and 3rd centuries

-- 5. The hour of trial: persecutions of the early church

-- 6. The new era: accepted and respected

-- 7. Trinitarian controversies

-- 8. Men and women of east and west

-- 9. The road to Chalcedon: Christological controversies

-- 10. Popes, monks and missionaries
+Early Church History Content Core Unit.
+Early Church History covers the 1.
+Introduction to Early Church History history of the church through its first five 2.
+Apostles and 'Apostolic Fathers' centuries, introducing students to the 3.
+Challengers and champions: heresies in the first theological debates that ultimately led to the centuries formal statements of Christian faith contained 4.
+Christian life: 2 nd and 3 rd centuries in the great creeds.
+This period also displays 5.
+The hour of trial: persecutions of the early church the many practical challenges the church faced 6.
+The new era: accepted and respected as a minority population in a context that often 7.
+Trinitarian controversies presented Christians with a choice between 8.
+Men and women of east and west holding to their faith and death.
+9. The road to Chalcedon: Christological controversies 10.
+Popes, monks and missionaries